 It is far worse with antidepressants.
 Not only are we asking a fork to do the job of a spoon, we are asking it to do the job of a knife, a screwdriver, a hammer, a shovel, the tires on your car.

 People who use their forks (and antidepressants) wisely, tend to be pleased with the results.
 Doctors need to exercise far greater selectivity in their prescriptions.
 Patients need to recognize that antidepressants can only accomplish so much.

 Be wise, live well ...

-Final article in this series: Antidepressant Treatment Strategies
+Go to final article in this series: Antidepressant Treatment Strategies

 Reviewed June 30, 2016